 - Decide on the purpose of your sale

 - Keep the time period short

 1. Decide on the purpose of your sale

-Before you start promoting your sale, define what you want the sale to do.
+First you need to set the foundation for your flash sale strategy.
 Are you looking to clear out excess inventory, or do you want to create product awareness during the holiday season?
 Or both?